 Duration – may last 4-6 hours

 Administration – When struggling with inflammation, sore muscles, or chronic pain, many people choose to apply CBD topically.
-Some use a balm or salve, but you can also apply CBD oil directly to your skin or mix it in with your favorite lotion.
+Some people choose to use a CBD balm or CBD salve – and you can also apply CBD oil directly to your skin or mix it in with your favorite lotion.
 Cannabinoids applied topically will not be absorbed into the bloodstream.

 Onset – 15 minutes